lucasscharenbroch/personal-site/content/projects/apl-interpreter.md

 That being said, runtime errors still happened, and many of them had similar nature to those in other languages (typically logic errors, or panics).
 Such errors grew more common and more difficult to debug as the project grew in scale[^err].

-It was also relatively difficult to get code to compile (and writing code in general).
+It was also relatively difficult to get code to compile (and writing code in general) (in comparison to in other languages).
 It's hard to tell how much of this has to do with the fact that I'm new to Haskell, and how much easier it will become over time.
 It's hard to gage my progress over the course of project, because the nature of the problems I'm solving (and their complexity) has fluctuated a lot.
 I've certainly become more fluent in Haskell, but I've continued to battle compilation errors.

-[^comp]: Namely: it guarantees that there are no side-effects that that all types line up (these rules have a log of implications, because almost everything is a function, and everything has a type).
+[^comp]: Namely: it guarantees that there are no side-effects that that all types line up (these rules have a lot of implications, because almost everything is a function, and everything has a type).

 [^work]: This has been a very rare occurrence, and I've grown to expect disappointment when running code for the first time.